jrwesolo/docker_centos_with_chef/README.md

 This is a docker image based on the official [CentOS](https://registry.hub.docker.com/_/centos/) docker image.
 The changes to the image are:

-* Time zone is set to UTC
+* Timezone set to UTC
-* Updated system using yum
+* Update system using yum
-* Cleaning/Creation of yum cache
+* Create yum cache
-* Installation of a few core packages
+* Install a few core packages
-* Installation of chef-client (latest)
+* Install chef-client (latest)

 Currently, there are tags for: